Complaints

 Behavior Incidents

-Any conduct or action by a consumer that places himself/herself or other consumers in harm’s way while being transported by the DHS Coordinated Transportation System or in a state owned or leased vehicle is considered a behavior incident.
+Any conduct or action, by an individual, that places himself/herself or other individuals in harm’s way while being transported is considered a behavior incident.

-If behavior or actions are serious enough to require immediate assistance or intervention by police or other authorities, transportation service is immediately suspended pending a review of the incident.
-Behavior or actions include, but are not limited to, suicidal gestures or attempts, assaults, possession or use of weapons, homicide, frequent medical disruptions, aggressive behavior, and running away.
+If behaviors or actions are severe and require an intervention by police or other authorities, transportation services will be suspended pending a review of the incident.
+Behaviors or actions include, but are not limited to, suicidal gestures or attempts, assaults, possession or use of weapons, homicide, frequent medical disruptions, aggressive behavior, and running away.

 To remediate a behavior incident, follow the steps for Accident/Incident Reporting: